Oregon Law Perspectives logo

 An Oregon Law Faculty Webinar Series

 The Oregon Law Perspectives webinar series features distinguished law faculty and others on important and timely issues impacting the law and society today.
-The series also provides a space for practitioners, students, alumni and others to learn about faculty members’ diverse areas of expertise, scholarship, clinical work, and research projects.
 Join us from wherever you are to engage, expand your knowledge, and stay connected to the intellectual life of the law school.

 5 green dots to divide content